Claim: The Smithsonian sent a rejection letter in response to an amateur paleontologist's submission of a Malibu Barbie head as a prehistoric find.

 However, we gladly accept your generous donation of this fascinating specimen to the museum.
 While it is undoubtedly not a hominid fossil, it is, nonetheless, yet another riveting example of the great body of work you seem to accumulate here so effortlessly.
 You should know that our Director has reserved a special shelf in his own office for the display of the specimens you have previously submitted to the Institution, and the entire staff speculates daily on what you will happen upon next in your digs at the site you have discovered in your back yard.
 We eagerly anticipate your trip to our nation's capital that you proposed in your last letter, and several of us are pressing the Director to pay for it.
 We are particularly interested in hearing you expand on your theories surrounding the "trans-positating fillifitation of ferrous ions in a structural matrix" that makes the excellent juvenile Tyrannosaurus rex femur you recently discovered take on the deceptive appearance of a rusty 9-mm Sears Craftsman automotive crescent wrench.

 Yours in Science,

-Origins: This tongue-in-cheek "letter" has been entertaining netizens in e-mail since 1994.
+Origins: This tongue-in-cheek "letter" has been entertaining netizens since 1994.

-The letter is a charming bit of fiction; none of the details check out.
+This piece is naught but a charming bit of humorous fiction.
+None of the details check out.
 Harvey Rowe of the Smithsonian doesn't exist.
 (Which is indeed our loss.
 What a talent for gentle sarcasm!)
 Moreover, the Smithsonian doesn't have an antiquities department.

 There's also no hopeful backyard paleontologist busily excavating the land around his clothesline and implacably sending specimen after bogus specimen off to the Smithsonian.
 That too is fabrication.